AdobeDocs/experience-platform.en/help/rtcdp/segmentation/b2b.md

 ---
-title: Overview of Segmentation Use Cases for Real-time CDP B2B Edition (Beta).
+title: Overview of Segmentation Use Cases for Real-time CDP B2B Edition (Beta)
 description: An overview of the various available Real-time CDP B2B Edition use cases.
 exl-id: 2a99b85e-71b3-4781-baf7-a4d5436339d3
 ---